MagiC

 MagiC is a third party and now open-sourced multitasking-capable TOS-compatible operating system for Atari ST (32-bit) computers, including some newer clone systems manufactured later.
-There are also variants that run as part of Mac and PC emulation environments, as well as on macOS Intel-Mac computers.
+There are also variants that run as part of Mac and PC emulation environments, as well as on mac OS Intel-Mac computers.

 Features

 The kernel of MagiC is largely written in hand-coded assembly language for Motorola 68000, and offers: